 Add something wild to your school group trip!
 Enroll your class in one of these interactive programs for live animal encounters and fun, educational activities that involve the entire group.
-All Wild Encounter programs are approximately 45 minutes in length and can accommodate a maximum of 50 participants.
+All Wild Encounter programs are approximately 45 minutes in length.
 There is an additional fee of $2 per participant.
 It is easy to sign-up for a Wild Encounter program when you book your school group's visit to the Zoo.

 You can see a full list of our program offerings here.

 To find out if a Wild Encounter program can be tailored to fit a specific need, please contact our Education Department at 615-833-1534 ext.
 142 or firstname.lastname@example.org.